pxzlz-ctrl/Peer2ProfitV2/README.md

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) NOTICE ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png)
 PLEASE DO NOT USE YOUR MAIN REPL ACCOUNT, USE [MAIL.GW](https://mail.gw) OR ANY OTHER TEMP MAIL SERVICE!<br>
-PEER2PROFIT HAS SHUT THE GATE ON USERS FROM THE UNITED STATES :(

 </div>
 <div align="center">